Bilibox/bp-gplay-temp/README.md

 # Blackpearl APK Template Generator

 Usage:
 Use your common sense to grap apk url from play store and generate template.
-Chears :)
+Cheers :)